The entire Civil War occurred between the General Conferences of 1861 and 1865.

 However, Bishop Jacob John Glossbrenner (right) decided to stay in Virginia throughout the war, and he was the glue.
 The Maryland and Virginia churches, part of the same conference, held separate annual conferences for the duration.
 Glossbrenner was allowed to pass through the battle lines to hold conference for the Maryland churches and then return to Virginia.

 The 1865 General Conference met May 11, 1865, in Iowa.
-When news of Robert E. Lee’s surrender reached the conference, there was much rejoicing and they broke out in the “Doxology.”
+By that time, the war had been over for a month.
+However, on May 10, Jefferson Davis, the president of the Confederacy, was finally captured in Georgia.
+When this news reached the conference, there was much rejoicing and they broke out in the “Doxology.”

 Bishop Glossbrenner was there.
 Some ministers initially treated him coldly, suspicious of his decision to spend the war in Confederate territory.
 But after hearing Glossbrenner’s story, delegates passed a resolution commending his heroic leadership of the Virginia churches during the war.